Boudoir Clothing Ideas: What to Wear for Intimate Photography

 Heels and Footwear

-While technically not clothing, heels significantly impact boudoir photography.
-They elongate legs, engage calf muscles for definition, and shift posture in subtly flattering ways.
-Even if you don't wear heels regularly, consider them for boudoir shoots.
+Okay, so heels aren't technically clothing, but they have a huge impact on boudoir photography.
+They elongate your legs, engage your calf muscles for definition, and shift your posture in these subtly flattering ways.
+Even if you never wear heels in your daily life, they're worth considering for boudoir shoots.

 Hair Accessories and Props